 Harnessing the Power of Affiliate Marketing on your Shopify Storefront

-You’ve started your online Shopify store, made some initial sales, but now you want to grow!
+You’ve started your online Shopify store, implemented your Shopify SEO strategies, made some initial sales, but now you want to grow!
 How?

 When money is tight and you’re pinching pennies to try and market your Shopify store, it can be scary to dive in and justify a hefty investment in advertising.
 This is why many online retailers are turning to a more cost-effective, low-risk way to drive more prospective customers to their Shopify stores; affiliate marketing!